Weather & climate in Cape Verde

-The archipalego knows an pleasant tropical dry climate all year round.
-The temperatures don't get as high as on the African mainland, but vary between 24°C and 31°C because of the ocean who reduces the temperatures.
+The Cape Verdean archipalego knows an pleasant tropical dry climate all year round.
+The temperatures don't get as high as on the African mainland, because the ocean reduces the temperatures.

-The desert islands Sal, Boa Vista and Maio have the highest temperatures and the least amount of rain.
-These islands are nearest to the African continent and deal with a strong sun during the summer months.
+The desert islands Sao Vicente, Sal, Boa Vista and Maio have the highest temperatures and the least amount of rain.
+These closest islands to the African continent deal with a strong sun during the summer months.

-The mountain islands Santo Antão, São Nicolau, Santiago, Brava and Fogo have got their own microclimate, because of the clouds and mist that condensate against the mountainsides and provide the lands with water.
+The mountain islands Santo Antão, São Nicolau, Santiago, Brava and Fogo have got their own microclimate.
+The clouds and mist condensate against the steep mountainsides and provide the lands with water.
 The temperatures tend to be a little lower here.

 We can't really say that Cape Verde has a rainy season, since the amount of rainy days only varies between 6 and 18 days per year.
-The rain can fall between August and October.
-If it rains, it will be short, but strong rain showers with on the desert islands still not a big amount of rain.
-Caution: in September the rain showers can cause stormy days and floods, also on the desert islands.
+The rain falls between August and October.
+The rains will be heavy with strong rain showers that tend to cause stormy days and floods (mainly in September).

-The mountain islands have a bit more rain, but only on the North-east side.
-On this part you'll find green, tropical vegetation with small rivers and waterfalls and on the other side of the mountain a dry, barren moon landscape.
+The mountain islands have a bit more rainfall, but only on their North-east sides.
+Here you'll find green, tropical vegetation with small rivers and waterfalls with on the other side of the mountain a dry, barren moon landscape.

 The wind in Cape Verde is under influence of the Northeast trade-wind and mostly always blows from this direction.
 The wind is least present in the summertime between June and October.
 On windless days the temperatures rise and the sun will feel intenser.
 In the wintertime between November and March, the wind blows quite constant.
 The sea breeze creates a pleasant tropical winter climate with day temperatures between 21°C and 26°C.